projekt-fredrika/Fredrikas-Lupp/README.md

 ## Usage

-The primary usage for Fredrikas Lupp is to scrape a category on wikipedia and compare the pages in the category between a few languages to find where the primary language is lacking compared to others.
+The primary usage for Fredrikas Lupp is to scrape a category on Wikipedia and compare the pages in the category between a few languages to find where the primary language is lacking compared to others.
 The data that is scraped is saved as a json file.